 A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
 Specialization is for insects.

-Lazarus Long, Time Enough For Love
+Lazarus Long, "Time Enough For Love" by Robert A. Heinlein

 Scientist computer related toolbox